Our Story · Since 1975 · Under New Ownership

 Stuffin' your buns ALLways.
 Then.
 Now.
 Next.

 Walk in, get in line, order at the counter, sit at the bar.
 Watch the cityscape mural while we build your sub.
-Forty-seven years of muscle memory in front of you.
+Fifty-one years of muscle memory in front of you.

 Fat Freddy's interior at lunch — counter, regulars, hand-painted Florida cityscape mural